These are all the confirmed Pokémon for Pokémon Legends: Arceus

 How many Pokémon are in Pokémon Legends: Arceus?

-Game Freak has not yet announced the number of Pokémon that appear in the game.
-However, we're itching to learn this information.
+Game Freak has not yet announced the number of Pokémon that appear in the game, but they have been teasing new Hisuian variants via found-footage-style videos.
 We'll keep our ears to the ground and will update when we learn more.

 All Pokémon in Pokémon Legends: Arceus

 Here are all of the Pokémon we've seen so far.
 This list is in alphabetical order.
+Note that there are Hisuian region versions of preexisting Pokémon.

 - Arceus